teelaunch/teelaunch-api/Readme.md

 #### Read tracking

+TODO

-If you need to track a package with `item.package_id` (this field is populated for an item upon shipment)...
+> If you need to track a package with `label.tracking_code` (this field is populated for an item upon shipment)...

 Request: